AndrewKM210/J-MOReL/README.md

 pip install -r requirements.txt
 ```

-This will install the package where I define the ensemble of dynamics models.
-It is possible to download and install this package locally (to view and edit the code):
+It is also necessary to download and install the package where I define the ensembles of dynamics models (this allows to view and edit the code):

 ```bash
 git clone https://github.com/AndrewKM210/dynamics-ensembles-rl.git